👋 Year End Sale!

 An example of a threat modeling scenario for cloud infrastructure involves identifying potential vulnerabilities such as data breaches, DDoS attacks, and insider threats.
 By analyzing the system, the business’s strategy and objectives, different threat scenarios can be explored, vulnerabilities identified, and corresponding security measures put in place to address them.

-24. How do you address security threats specific to mobile applications?
+24. How do you address security threats specific to Mobile Applications?

 To address security threats in mobile applications, issues such as data storage practices, data transmission mechanisms, and access controls should be investigated.
 Threat modeling should be used to identify potential threats and determine the most effective security controls to mitigate the risks.

-25. Explain the concept of threat modeling for network infrastructure.
+25. Explain the concept of threat modeling for network infrastructure?

 Threat modeling for network infrastructure involves identifying potential threats and risks to the network components, including switches, routers, firewalls, and other network devices.
 It is essential to map the network topology and understand the different entry/exit points to identify potential vulnerabilities attackers could exploit.
 You should also consider encryption and access control mechanisms to help mitigate the identified risks.